 I am always telling my kids that repetition is the key to honing their skills in soccer or other sports.
 Repetition works it into muscle memory: the technique, the situational awareness, the ability to receive and deliver the ball expediently.
 Almost everything works this way.
 I have told them their whole lives that if they want to be better, good, or great at anything, all it takes is repetition.
 Having guided repetition, the right repetition, may require a little coaching or tutoring, but most of the hard work is done on one’s own, between organized practices, putting in the effort out front at the basketball hoop or out back in the yard dribbling, juggling, trapping.

 If repetition is the key to so much of the rest of our lives, then perhaps we shouldn’t be too quick to think that spontaneity is the key to the spiritual life.
 For certain, space ought to be made for intimacy with God and being in the moment, and if our prayer life is only repetition, we may need to make changes.
-Lex orendi, lex credendi is a phrase that means the law of prayer is the law of belief, meaning that the way we pray causes us over time and repetition to cause us to believe the biblical and apostolic revelation of who God has revealed Himself to be as the lover of our souls/bodies and the savior and redeemer of the world.
+Lex orendi, lex credendi is a phrase that means the law of prayer is the law of belief, meaning that the way we pray causes us over time–through repetition–to believe the biblical and apostolic revelation of who God has revealed Himself to be as the lover of our souls/bodies and the savior and redeemer of the world.
 In other words, only spontaneity doesn’t quite work as a catechetical, or teaching, tool.
 Repetition in prayer causes us to have the timeless truths–about God’s redeeming work and desire for intimacy with us–worked into the folds of our minds and hearts, with which we are then able to gratefully respond to all He has done for us.

 The Church Calendar, the Sunday and Daily Office lectionaries, the spiritual disciplines encouraged by the Church to work the content of the faith into the folds of our minds…. these are not the enemies of spontaneity or intimacy with God.
 Quite the opposite, they work together to edify the members into a unified body of believers who all have had the same communal access to the biblical revelation of God, a saturation with the Scriptures, to ensure that none of the sheep are wandering outside the boundaries of God to justify their own self-actualization, as though they needed no Good Shepherd to guide them.